Do as Little as Possible for as Many as Possible

 Here’s an assignment for you, your family, and your associates:

-- 3. Then take some time to consider an elegant and simple solution.
-Do as little as possible to create a solution.
+3. Then take some time to consider an elegant and simple solution.
+Do as little as possible to create a sustainable solution.

-In the meantime, please give me your thoughts on this post and how you can do as little as possible to solve big problems in your life as well as in society.
+Once again…invest a few minutes and consider this question: How you can do as little as possible to solve big problems in your life as well as in society?

 Who knows, you may be able to come up with a life changing solution!